SalesBench: The Long-Horizon Agent-to-Agent Eval

 The reward design mattered.
 If the reward pays too much for clean termination, the model learns to finish without selling.
 If it pays for quote coverage after quote-before-propose is already enforced, it creates a floor trap.
 The final reward is deliberately simple: revenue first, a little conversion shaping, a little budget shaping, and a tiny completion bonus.

 The eval also needs context management.
 At 100 leads, dialog histories get long.
 Without deterministic context summarization, Qwen3.5-2B's 64k context is not enough.
+The environment overrides get_prompt_messages so that once the prompt crosses ~85% of the max sequence length, it keeps the system prompt, the briefing, and the last ten messages verbatim, and replaces the middle with a summary rendered directly from runtime state (time remaining, calls made, leads contacted and closed, active call).
+No LLM is involved in producing the summary, so the same rollout always summarizes the same way and the reward stays reproducible.
 An early eval attempt without those env args had a 47% per-episode error rate.
 With summarization on and concurrency reduced, that dropped under 2%.

 SalesBench is useful because it forces the agent to solve the operational parts of the problem: use tools correctly, keep state, manage a budget, interact with another model, and optimize a measurable outcome over a long horizon.